 Staten Island Ferry

 Every time we go to NYC we say we’ll take the boat over to the Statue of Liberty and every time, we end up bailing because it’s too far to go downtown, or the timing doesn’t work out, or we don’t want to spend the money if the kids will have no interest in it.
 This year we are compromising by taking a trip on the Staten Island Ferry.
 It’s free, you can go whenever you want, and you get a great glimpse of Lady Liberty without actually getting off the boat and walking around.
+If you think you might want to take the actual boat over to the Statue of Liberty, I’d recommend checking out one of the New York City passes to save some money; these will also work with a lot of the museums in the city.
 While downtown, be sure to walk around a little if the weather isn’t too cold; the view over the water is truly stunning.

 The High Line